Date posted: 09/07/2018

 - Must possess strong clinical and excellent interpersonal skills; be able to work effectively as part of a team and have the ability to make sound assessments of tenants’ strengths and needs.

-- Experience working with evidence based models, specifically Motivational Interviewing and Illness Management and Recovery preferred.
+- Experience working with evidence based models, specifically Motivational Interviewing, preferred.

 To Apply: Please email a cover letter and resume to: email@example.com